fusakoo/mainichi-planner/mainichi-frontend/README.md

-# Mainichi Planner
+# Mainichi Planner - Frontend

-This is an individual portfolio project created as part of CS361 - Software Engineering I course at Oregon State University.
+This is the frontend of the app built with React.

 ## Note
 If you'd like to run this app locally, you'd need to create `.env` file in the same directory as this README.md with the following information.
 ```
 REACT_APP_BACKEND_URL=
 ```
-Where `REACT_APP_BACKEND_URL` equal to the backend API server's endpoint (e.g., `http://localhost...`)
+Where `REACT_APP_BACKEND_URL` equal to the backend API server's endpoint (e.g., `http://localhost...`).
+It would be best to run the backend with `npm start` then run this frontend with the same command in this current directory.

 ---
 ## Packages